 Physical activity is defined by the World Health Organization as any bodily movement produced by skeletal muscles that requires energy expenditure; this includes movements like crawling, walking, running, or lifting.

-Physical activity is a lot more fun when we’re physically literate.
-Physical literacy is just as important as the ability to read and write and if we want children to be active for life, it's essential they develop physical literacy at a young age.
-A person who is physically literate has the confidence and competence to participate in a variety of different physical activities throughout their lifetime.
+Physical activity is a lot more fun when we are physically literate.
+Physical literacy is just as important as the ability to read and write and if we want children to be active for life, it is essential they develop physical literacy at a young age.
+A person who is physically literate is more likely to have the motivation, confidence, and competence to participate in a variety of different physical activities throughout their lifetime.

 B.C.
 Physical Activity Strategy